deliveroo/deliveroo.engineering/_guidelines/active-record.md

 - The new code should ship with the migration.
 It must support that the migration has not been run yet.
   The migration is run manually after the deploy is completed.
-- This pattern works bet when _changing_ or _deleting_ tables or columns.
+- This pattern works better when _changing_ or _deleting_ tables or columns.

 Okay: